TextUp/textup-scripts/README.md

 # TextUp Scripts

-This repository contains database migration scripts and data import/export scripts used to move data between different version of TextUp.
+This repository contains various scripts used by the TextUp team, including database migration scripts and data import/export scripts used to move data between different version of TextUp.
 The current version of TextUp is version 2.

 ## License

-Copyright 2017 TextUp
+Copyright 2018 TextUp

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.